 It’s always best to go up to the front to pay.
 Something that is good/bad about the Netherlands is that service gives you time to breathe, but sometimes it’s nearly impossible to get your server back if you want to order more food or pay.
-The fastest (and easiest) way is to just walk to the front to explain you want to pay or just flag them down as they’re passing your table.
+The fastest (and easiest) way is to just walk to the front to explain you want to pay.
+Flagging a waiter down can be frustrating.

 Basically everyone speaks English

 The Netherlands has one of the highest proficiency levels in English in the world and many Dutchies actually do their university courses in English.
 If you go to the movies here, most English language movies are shown in English with Dutch subtitles.

 If you’re in a major city, you’ll have no problems at all as basically everyone speaks English and many people in Amsterdam have native English person radar.
 I really enjoy tiny Dutch towns that are super far off the beaten path and even there, people understand English even if they aren’t comfortable speaking it back.
 I promise that you’ll get by without a problem although a Dankjewel (thank you!) can’t hurt.

 Distance is relative